 - (1) 2016 Wyoming Session Laws, Chapter 31, Section 325 diverted revenue from the statutory one percent severance tax previously directed to the Permanent Wyoming Mineral Trust Fund (PWMTF) to the General Fund for approximately half of the 2016 fiscal year (approximately \$33.6 million).
 Additionally, the one percent severance tax is diverted from the PWMTF to the One Percent Severance Tax Account (OPSTA) for the 2017-2018 biennium.
 The same section also diverted the portion of severance taxes traditionally directed to the Highway Fund to the General Fund for the 2017-2018 biennium (approximately \$6.7 million/year).
 2018 Wyoming Session Laws, Chapter 134, Section 314 redirected the revenue from the statutory one percent severance tax from the PWMTF to the General Fund for FY19 and FY20.
 The same section also reduced a portion of severance taxes traditionally directed to the General Fund to the School Foundation Program Reserve Account (SFPRA) for FY19.
 2021 Wyoming Session Laws, Chapter 69, Section 314 and Chapter 144 direct revenue from the statutory one percent severance tax to the PWMTF and Common School Permanent Land Fund (CSPLF) in equal shares from FY21 through FY28.
 Thereafter the distribution is one-third to the CSPLF and two-thirds to the PWMTF.
-2020 Wyoming Session Laws, Chapter 80, Section 314 imposed a second cap on the distribution of revenues in the severance tax distribution account to the BRA and SFPRA in equal amounts for FY21 and FY22.
-The threshold is forecast to be met in FY22 as illustrated in the SFPRA column.
-Additionally, the FY21 total severance tax distribution between the GF, BRA, and OPSTA was updated in January 2022 CREG report to reflect reconciled accounting. - (2) 2002 Wyoming Session Laws, Chapter 62 made permanent the diversion of PWMTF revenues to the Severance Tax Distribution Account, and repealed the language of 2000 Wyoming Session Laws, Chapter 99 requiring a larger proportion of coal bed methane revenues to be deposited into the PWMTF.
+2020 Wyoming Session Laws, Chapter 80, Section 314 imposed a second cap on the distribution of revenues in the severance tax distribution account to the BRA and SFPRA in equal amounts for FY22.
+2022 Wyoming Session Laws, Chapter 51, Section 314 extended a second cap on the distribution of revenue in the severance tax distribution account above the January 2022 CREG forecast to the GF, BRA, and SFPRA in equal amounts for FY23 and FY24. - (2) 2002 Wyoming Session Laws, Chapter 62 made permanent the diversion of PWMTF revenues to the Severance Tax Distribution Account, and repealed the language of 2000 Wyoming Session Laws, Chapter 99 requiring a larger proportion of coal bed methane revenues to be deposited into the PWMTF.
 2005 Wyoming Session Laws, Chapter 80 diverted additional severance taxes (equal to two-thirds of the PWMTF distribution required by Wyoming Constitution) from the Severance Tax Distribution Account to the PWMTF, beginning in FY06.
 One-half of the additional severance taxes to the PWMTF (\$74,264,775) was diverted to the PWMTF Reserve Account in FY10. - (3) FY06 and FY07 revenues include \$19.5 million and \$13.3 million respectively, in previously protested severance taxes on natural gas from prior production years.
 FY15 revenues were reduced by roughly \$10 million due to a refund of overpaid severance taxes on natural gas resulting from the resolution of a tax issue with a major natural gas producer.